go-gorm/gorm.io/pages/docs/update.md

 ```

 {% note warn %}
-**NOTE** When update with struct, GORM will only update non-zero fields, you might want to use `map` to update attributes or use `Select` to specify fields to update
+**NOTE** When updating with struct, GORM will only update non-zero fields.
+You might want to use `map` to update attributes or use `Select` to specify fields to update
 {% endnote %}

 ## Update Selected Fields